Stokes and skyrmion tensors and their application to structured light: Preliminary details

 Skyrmions were famously introduced by Skyrme in the study of non-linear field theory, with application to nuclear physics~\cite{Skyrme1,Skyrme2}.
-The idea has had greatest impact, however, mostly in the guise of so-called baby skyrmions in other fields of physics \cite{Piette,Vollhardt,Volovik,Leggett,Mechelen,Wilczek,Pisamen, Vilenkin}.
-It is probably in magnetic media where the concept has demonstrated the greatest potential, certainly for practical applications \cite{Sachdev,Seki,Bogdanov,Rossler,Muhlbauer,Romming,Foster}.
+The idea has had greatest impact, however, mostly in the guise of so-called baby skyrmions, in other fields of physics \cite{Piette,Vollhardt,Volovik,Leggett,Mechelen,Wilczek,Pisamen, Vilenkin}.
+It is probably in magnetic media where the concept has demonstrated the greatest potential, certainly for practical applications \cite{Seki,Evershor,Goebel,Tokura,Petrovic,Sachdev,Bogdanov,Rossler,Muhlbauer,Romming,Foster}.

-The application of Skyrme's ideas to optics is relatively new, but already syrmions and skyrmionic structures have been identified in a wide variety of contexts~\cite{Tsesses,Shi,Shen2021a,Shen2021b,Cuevas,Shen2024}.
-It is in the field of paraxial optics where optical skyrmions have, perhaps, their simplest manifestations, associated with polarization patterns in structured light \cite{Gao,Zhu,McWilliam}.
-This may be due to the comparative ease with which structured light patterns exhibiting polarization skyrmionic structures can be prepared in the laboratory.
-We have shown that, in this paraxial regime, the skyrmion field lines are simply lines of constant polarization~\cite{BSG}.
+The application of Skyrme's ideas to optics is relatively new, but already skyrmions and skyrmionic structures have been identified in a wide variety of contexts~\cite{Tsesses,Shi,Shen2021a,Shen2021b,Cuevas,Shen2024,Skuse}.
+It is in the field of paraxial optics where optical skyrmions have, perhaps, their simplest manifestations, associated with polarization patterns in structured light \cite{Gao,Zhu,McWilliam}, and offer the largest degree of freedom in exploring different geometries.
+This may be due to the comparative ease with which optical skyrmions can be prepared in the laboratory.
+We have shown that, in this paraxial regime, the skyrmion field lines are simply lines of constant polarization~\cite{Joerg}.
 A comprehensive theoretical study of paraxial optical skyrmions can be found in \cite{Zhujun}.
 In their simplest form, paraxial optical skyrmions arise from a skyrmion field defined to be

 where we have employed the summation convention, with an implied summation for repeated indices over the three Cartesian coordinates, $x$, $y$ and $z$.
-The $\varepsilon_{ijk}$ and $\varepsilon_{mnp}$ are the familiar Levi-Civita alternating symbols and $S_\ell$, $S_m$ and $S_n$ are the (Cartesian) components of the Stokes Vector~\cite{Born,Hecht}.
+The $\varepsilon_{ijk}$ and $\varepsilon_{mnp}$ are the familiar Levi-Civita alternating symbols and $S_\ell$, $S_m$ and $S_n$ are the normalized (Cartesian) components of the Stokes vector.